 The thyroid affects regulation of body temperature, so those with hypothyroidism often report feeling cold.
 In contrast, people with hyperthyroidism tend to have excessive sweating and an aversion to heat.

-Other symptoms and signs of hypothyroidism include:
+Symptoms and signs of hypothyroidism include:

 - Changes or abnormalities in the menstrual cycle